Crypto Arbitrage Guide

 Counterparty and custody risk

-Keeping capital on multiple exchanges exposes you to exchange failure or hacks.
+Keeping capital on multiple exchanges exposes you to exchange failure or security incidents.
 Use reputable venues, diversify custodians, and limit amounts per exchange according to your risk tolerance.

 Bridge and cross-chain risk